deawyk/deawyk.github.io/_pages/project.md

 ---

 ### [Automated Trading System with APIs](https://github.com/deawyk/Automated-Trading-System-via-APIs/blob/main/automated%20trading%20tda%20api.py)
-<p> A trading bot that trades stocks for you using the TD Ameritrade API in Python.
+<div> A trading bot that trades stocks for you using the TD Ameritrade API in Python.
-    I used the tda-api ([documentations here](https://pypi.org/project/tda-api/)) for most trading actions.
-The stock you wish to trade and the time interval you wish to trade at is determined by user input.
-Investment strategies can be altered according to personal desire.
-Here, I bought and sold stocks by setting an RSI threshold as the trigger([technical analysis library](https://technical-analysis-library-in-python.readthedocs.io/en/latest/) is used for calculating financial ratios).
-I automated the process end-to-end by importing Selenium and Chrome Driver for automatic login.</p>
+    - I used the [tda-api](https://pypi.org/project/tda-api/) for most trading actions.
+    - The stock the time interval you wish to trade at is determined by user input.
+    - Investment strategies can be altered according to personal desire.
+    - Here, I bought and sold stocks by setting an RSI threshold as the trigger([ta](https://technical-analysis-library-in-python.readthedocs.io/en/latest/) for financial ratios).
+    - I automated the process end-to-end by importing Selenium and Chrome Driver for automatic login.</div>

 ### [Customer Segmentation using K-Means](https://github.com/deawyk/Customer-Segmentation-via-KMeans)
 <p>    **Customer segmentation and cohort analysis on real retail data using k-means clustering.**
-<span class='bullet'></span><h1>I cleaned and explored over 525k records of retail data from an UK based online store over a one year period.</h1>
+- I cleaned and explored over 525k records of retail data from an UK based online store over a one year period.
     - Behavioural analysis was conducted on cohorts, and metrics including average purchase value, customer value, CLV, were calculated and drew further insights.
     - I took an heuristic approach to segmentation using RFM and compared those results to results from the definitive k-means algorithm (minimizes within cluster variances).
     - Tellingly, the unsupervised machine learning output had almost 70% congruence to the heuristic approach.